 2. Whatever the Lord gives us now, he will ask us about later, expecting us to diligently work with these resources to further his kingdom.

-Therefore, we base our definition of success on whether we have cultivated and invested our God-given talents and, by faith, taken advantage of divine opportunities to use them---whether we have been given one, two, or five talents.
+Therefore, we base our definition of success on whether we have cultivated and invested our God-given talents and, by faith, taken advantage of divine opportunities to use them—-whether we have been given one, two, or five talents.

 This definition should convict.
-We are called to greater heights of stewardship then we ever before realized.
-But it's also relieving: we are only called to steward our own talents and opportunities, not those allotted to people like Mark Zuckerberg or Steve Jobs.
+We are called to greater heights of stewardship than we ever before realized.
+But it’s also relieving: we are only called to steward our own talents and opportunities, not those allotted to people like Mark Zuckerberg or Steve Jobs.

 It is up to us whether the Master will respond, “Well done, good and faithful servant. . . .
 Enter into the joy of your master,” or, “You wicked, lazy servant!”
 Love of the Master drives and inspires our work.
 We’re not working to become the next Zuckerberg, though some may be called to such influence.
 We’re simply working to receive the Master’s praise.